WEC-Sim/WEC-Sim/source/code_structure.rst

 The response class is not initialized by the user.
 Instead, it is created at the end of a WEC-Sim simulation.
 It contains all the output time-series and methods to plot and interact with the results.
-The available parameters are explained in the `Output Structure Section <http://wec-sim.github.io/WEC-Sim/code_structure.html#output-structure>`_.
+The available parameters are explained in the `Output Structure <http://wec-sim.github.io/WEC-Sim/code_structure.html#output-structure>`_ section.

 WEC-Sim Library